liarIIadao/Dynamic-web-interface-with-user-centric-portals/README.md

-# A dynamic, interactive web interface via vanila JS, bootstrap
+# A dynamic, interactive web interface via vanila JS, bootstrap for learning purpose

 ## It provides different functionality for two roles: Users and Admins.
 By default there are 3 admins and 12 users